mephisto83/skyview-report/README.md

             - Product Manager/Owner
     - CI/CD
         - Continuous Integration/ Continuous Deployment [Wiki](https://en.wikipedia.org/wiki/CI/CD)
-            - Building a system to deliver timely updates/bug fixes to a live environment isn't possible without CI/CD
+            - Building a system to deliver timely updates/bug fixes to a live environment isn't possible without CI/CD.
     - Performance Testing
         - Measuring the performance of the system.
-In order to measure any regressions in the performance of the system, so that regressions can be addressed by the development team
+In order to measure any regressions in the performance of the system, so that regressions can be addressed by the development team.
     - Integration Testing
         - Creating and running tests for testing the system as it relates to 3rd party resources and services.
     - Environmental Logging